 On New Year’s Day, families bring offerings of food and drink to family shrines or local temples before paying visits to neighbors, friends and relatives.
-In Shanghai, 108 lucky people get tickets to enter the Jade Buddha Temple and ring the bell, only opened to the public twice per year.
+In Shanghai, 108 lucky people get tickets to visit the Jade Buddha Temple and ring the bell, only opened to the public twice per year.
 It is believed that the closer to midnight you ring it, the more auspicious.

 As with most holidays around the world, food plays an integral part in the New Year celebrations, particularly on New Year’s Eve when families gather together for a Reunion Dinner.
 In Shanghai, rice cakes, sweet glutinous rice balls, fish, sticky rice with eight toppings, sauteed greens and tofu with bean sprouts often make an appearance.